samergul/EmployeeMangementSystem/Home.md

 * Advanced guides:
     * How to back-port changes from the main Dynamite (2013) repo into Dynamite-2010's codebase

-### Building modular SharePoint farm solutions with Dynamite
+### Building maintanable and modular SharePoint farm solutions with Dynamite

 SharePoint 2013 introduces the new App-model for SharePoint custom solution development.
 While Apps have the benefit of de-coupling your custom functionality from your mission-critical on-premise SharePoint infrastructure, the SharePoint client-side APIs do come with some limitations.